Ukraine Refugee Fund

 More than $2.2 million raised as of May 17, 2022

 Thank you to the many generous contributors who have donated to the Town of Palm Beach United Way Ukraine Refugee Fund.
 The fund was created on March 4 to support Ukrainian refugees impacted by the Russian invasion of their country.
 We appreciate your generosity as we continue to support Ukrainian men, women and children whose lives have been upended and whose futures are uncertain.
 More than 7 million Ukrainians have fled their country since Russia began its invasion on February 24, according to the U.N. refugee agency.

-100% of all money donated will benefit Ukrainian refugees.
+100% of all money donated benefits Ukrainian refugees.

 Thank you matching gift contributors

 Eduardo and Missy de Guardiola

 Jim and Irene Karp